ehtick/openshot-qt/doc/effects.rst

 even be animated, for a moving and resizing cropped area.
 You can leave the cropped area blank, or you can dynamically resize the cropped area to fill the screen.

+You can quickly add this effect by right-clicking a clip and choosing :guilabel:`Crop`.
+When active, blue crop handles appear in the video preview so you can adjust the crop visually.

 .. table::
    :widths: 26 80